TamerAhmad/Sheets_Design_Flutter/README.md

 # Title

-This app to display six BottomSheets Designs.
+This app is just to display six BottomSheets Designs.
 Was applied by Flutter.

 ## Overview